-Under legislation there are many issues that can be dealt with by the Local Laws Unit.
+Under legislation there are many issues that can be dealt with by the Local Laws Department.

 Complaints made to Council may be for dogs or livestock wandering, dog attacks, barking dogs or nuisance cats, just to name a few.
 Links below provide helpful information in dealing with these issues.

 If you have concerns about keeping your pet or animal content so that it doesn't become a nuisance to neighbours, ensure that, secure confinement, socialising, mental and physical stimulation and good welfare practices are undertaken for dogs and cats.